c-blake/cron/README.md

 Jobs written with `cron` are in fact usually very low overhead - on the order of 100 parts per billion of one CPU (much like `kslog`).
-I have not done so, but I suspect this could be made even lower by "faking the future" to the tests in a batch to compute much longer sleeps.[^8]
+I have not done so, but I suspect this could be made even lower without compromising Turing completeness by "faking the future" to tests in a batch to compute much longer sleeps.[^8] This would, however, break jobs that reach out to dynamic system state, e.g. the presence of files, to decide if they run (which cronds do not even allow).

 Time Zones
 ----------